 Health, safety, and emergency protocol.
 This should cover procedures around work-related accidents and injuries, possession of weapons and firearms, OSHA compliance, and how to handle different types of emergencies.

 Drug testing and substance use.
 Describe what qualifies as prohibited conduct with regards to drugs and alcohol and what the consequences are for violating the policy.
+Explain what disciplinary action will be taken.

 Separation policy.
 This section should define voluntary and involuntary termination and explain what is expected of the employee and the employer in each instance.